DIY Smart Home Solutions vs. Professional Integration

 With all of these solutions so readily available, why would you pay for a smart home integrator?
 Why spend the time and resources having someone come to your home, design a system, and install it when you can theoretically do this yourself on a rainy Saturday afternoon?

-If you live in a one-bedroom apartment and just want a few lightbulbs to control with your phone, going DIY isn’t a bad idea.
+If you live in a one-bedroom apartment and just want a few lightbulbs to control with your phone or a smart thermostat, going DIY isn’t a bad idea.
 It’s a fun way to play with different colors in your room, have lights turn on every night as the sun sets, and experience a small part of what smart home automation has to offer for yourself.

 This is where a smart home integrator is needed.
 An integrator is familiar with how best to set up a smart home system to scale.
 They also have the experience to help you pick the best products that work in a large system.
 They source from industry-proven solutions like Savant and Lutron to build your smart home.